 Students return to classes in January rejuvenated and ready to focus on their courses.
 Many will have new courses and new professors.
 It is important to help students reflect on their experiences during the fall term, to help them with their studies and their co-curricular activities in second term.

 Winter Reading Week

-Selecting programs can be confusing for students and they may be uncertain about what program they are interested in (the Faculty of Arts &Science offers over 300).
+Selecting programs can be confusing for students and they may be uncertain about which programs they are interested in as it can be challenging to choose from the 300+ programs at the Faculty of Arts &Science.
 After a year of classes, they may decide on a new academic route—perhaps something completely different from what they originally intended.
 They may also want to enroll in programs that require a specific grade requirement and so may be anxious about their final grades.
 It is important to keep in mind that there is a lot of choice available to students and so there is a program that works best for them.
 This is also when students who are living in residence will need to start considering where they’ll live next year.
-Returning residence applications are due in March, but if they choose to move off-campus, students will need to begin their apartment search, and consider who they may want to live with.
+Upper year residence applications are due in March, but if they choose to move off-campus, students will need to begin their apartment search, and consider who they may want to live with.
 It may be a new experience as they navigate understanding the rental market in Toronto, new relationships with future roommates, budgeting and also living more independently.

 In April students will be heading into final exams.
 It is not unusual for students to have 5 exams, some of which may be on the same day or scheduled together over a few days.
 By the end of the term, students are proud that they’ve made it to the end of the year but may also be tired.
 It is important for them to keep focused throughout the exam period—they may want to still make use of resources such as the Academic Success Centre for study skills and exam prep.
 The end of first year is often a time of reflection—students take stock of what went well in first year and what didn’t, think of plans for the summer and consider academic programs and activities for second year.